 1. You’ll Stand Out from the Crowd

-As we B2B marketers struggle to gain credibility with audiences that take everything we say with a grain of salt, it’s tempting to fall back on a fad, diet-style advertising message, claiming that our product will single-handedly transform their professional lives—and that all they need to do is fork over the cash.
+As we B2B marketers struggle to gain credibility with audiences that take everything we say with a grain of salt, it’s tempting to fall back on fad-diet-style advertising messages; to claim that our products will single-handedly transform their [professional] lives—and that all they need to do is fork over the cash.

-But when was the last time you bought a fitness solution from an infomercial just because it claimed you’d never have to exercise and showed some seriously incredible before-and-after photos of flabby stomachs turned lean?
+But when was the last time you bought a fitness miracle product from a late-night infomercial just because it claimed you’d never have to exercise again (and showed some seriously incredible before-and-after photos of flabby stomachs turned lean)?
 Never?
 That’s because you (rightly) assumed that what you were hearing was simply too good to be true.

 So instead of jostling with competitors to be the quickest fix on the market, take the opportunity to stand out by being the only company willing to talk to prospects frankly about the complexity of their challenges.

 Here at Kapost, for example, it would be easy to nod along when prospects call up claiming that all they need to be better marketers is a dynamic editorial calendar.
-Instead, however, we challenge that assumption, because we know that B2B marketing teams don’t just need efficiency-increasing point solutions to see success in the Age of the Customer—they need a new operating model.
-This honesty sets us up to have much more interesting conversations with prospects than they might be having with some of our competitors.
+But we don’t do that.
+Instead, we take the opportunity to challenge that assumption, because we know that B2B marketing teams don’t just need efficiency-increasing point solutions to see success in the Age of the Customer—they need a new operating model.
+This level of honesty sets us up to have much more interesting conversations with prospects than they might be having with some of our competitors.

 It’s a harder message to sell, of course, but a commitment to telling it like it is leads me directly to point number two: